 What to Expect

-You drive towards Bethlehem via the Nativity Circle and visit Bethlehem’s Manger Square.
-Manger Square is home to the Church of the Nativity, one of the world’s oldest-standing churches still functioning to this day.
-Visit the main Basilica of the Nativity, designed in the typical Roman-style and constructed on the ruins of its predecessor in 565 AD, as well as the Catholic Church of St. Catherine, adjoining the Basilica of the Nativity.
+Drive towards Bethlehem via the Nativity Circle and visit Manger Square on arrival in the historic settlement of the West Bank.
+Go to the Church of the Nativity to see one of the oldest still-functioning churches in the world.
+Enter the main Church of the Nativity, constructed on the ruins of its predecessor in 565 AD in a typical Roman style.
+See the adjoining Church of St. Catherine of the Catholic faith.

-Underneath the Church stands the Grotto of the Nativity, the cave in which Jesus was born, the exact spot of birth is marked by a 14-pointed star of silver set into the floor.
-You also visit the nearby Milk Grotto, where Mary nursed her son while the family was taking refuge before their flight into Egypt.
-A Franciscan Chapel is built above the Milk Grotto.
+Beneath the Church of the Nativity lies the Grotto, or cave, where Jesus was born.
+The exact spot of his birth is marked by a 14-pointed silver star set into the floor.
+Visit the nearby Chapel of the Milk Grotto (officially Magharet Sitti Mariam) where Mary nursed her son while the family took refuge before their flight to Egypt.

 - Entrance fees

 Cancel up to 1 day in advance for a full refund